cimryan/teslausb/headless-scripts/Readme.md

     ./setup-piForHeadlessBuild.sh <location_of_boot_directory>
     ```
 1. If all goes well, put card into Pi and boot.
 1. Wait for the the Pi to come up as a CAM USB drive, if you have it plugged into your computer.
-If not, give it a few minutes until the LED starts pulsing steadily which means the archive loop is running and you're good to go.
+If plugged into just a power source, or your car, give it a few minutes until the LED starts pulsing steadily which means the archive loop is running and you're good to go.

 ## What happens under the covers